The Olde Windmill Inn in Great Cressingham, a traditional village inn near the Peddars Way in Norfolk.

 How far apart are places to stay?

-Can you walk the Peddars Way without pre-booking stays?
+Can you walk the Peddars Way without booking ahead?